bitnami/readme-generator-for-helm/README.md

 The number of `#` characters needed for the sections title is dynamically calculated, and the title of the `Parameters` section can be configured via the [configuration file](#configuration-file).

+## Requirements

+The project has been developed and tested with node version `12.21.0`.

 ## Install

 Execute the following commands to install the tool: